urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

           It's main advantage is that allows to return objects in O(1) when using an index Vector
           Similar to an ArrayList, the only difference is that all vector methods are synchronized, meaning it is multithread safe
-          Synchronized methods can only by access by one thread at a time, preventing thread interference and memory consistency errors
         Stack
           Extends vector, but contains all the methods from the Queue It is used to implement a LIFO (Last In, First Out)